Understanding and Reaching Across Cultures

 Becoming all things to all men

 Understanding another culture is not as easy as we think.
-Everything that a culture is and will ever be is driven by its worldview, which is the deepest part of the culture.
+Everything that a culture is and will ever be is driven by its worldview.
+This is the deepest part of the culture.

-Understanding the culture of our audience allows us to properly present the Gospel message in their context—just as Jesus and the early Church did.
+Understanding the culture of our audience allows us to properly present the Gospel message in their context.
+The Apostle Paul was an expert at understanding cultures.

 “The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands, nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things” (Acts 17:24-25).